OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/clearquest/oh-clearquest-0023.md

 ## Cause

-*This issue occurs when upgrading {{SITENAME}} to version 7.78 or higher.
+*This issue occurs when upgrading <code class="expression">space.vars.SITENAME</code> to version 7.78 or higher.
 It throws event failure as the query filters format is changed.*
 *All the required **query filters** for this particular query are not added to the end-system query.*

 ## Solution